Moncada, Tarlac: History

 From the World War II Moncada had also war heroes.
 One of them is known as Captain Ablang, who was a member of the Philippine Scouts and was killed in action.
 Another Moncada hero of this period is Macario Peralta, who joined the Philippine Army in 1936 and attended the Philippine Army Infantry School in 1940.
 Colonel Peralta became famous and received awards for his war exploits in Panay against the Japanese Army.
 In 1945, Peralta was promoted to Brigadier General and designated Deputy Chief of Staff of the Philippine Army and then served as Defense Secretary (See: Wikipedia).
 Honorable Peralta was elected Senator in 1949.
 After his retirement from politics he practiced law.

 Right after the war, in 1946, elections were held in the Philippines.
 Moncada had its first congressman ever elected for the First District of the Province of Tarlac.
 Honorable Jose Roy held this position for four consecutive terms, a real success for an agricultural tenant son, a brilliant lawyer and banker, who worked through his law degree from the University of the Philippines.
 Roy was elected as Senator in 1961 and reelected in 1967.
 Another prominent person of the period is Honorable Antonio E. Lopez, popularly known as "Kamote", who defeated an Aquino-Cojuangco candidate for the post of Tarlac governor in the 1949 elections.
 In the '60s, another politician and three-terms past mayor of Moncada (1946-1948/1952-1955/1960-1963), Honorable Melanio Cuchapin was elected Board Member of the First District of the Province of Tarlac.
 The "golden age" of Moncada started during this post-war period which went on until the 1970s.

 Moncada had its "golden age" during this period, not only because of these prominent political personalities in provincial and national scenes, but also due to the industriousness of the people and the real peace reigning in the town.
 Crime and corruption were almost unknown, politics was not at all dirty.

 In more recent years, another son of Moncada became prominent in the national scene.
 Referred to here is General Voltaire Tuvera Gazmin.
 He was the 35th Secretary of the Department of National Defense of the Philippines from 2010 to 2016, under President Benigno S. Aquino III.
 Before this, General Gazmin was the Commander of the Philippine Presidential Security Group from 1986 to 1992.
 He was the Commanding General of the Philippine Army from 1999 until 2000 and as Philippine Ambassador to Cambodia from 2002 until 2004.

 Geography

-Moncada is 153 km from Manila and is 29 km from the provincial capital, Tarlac City.
-It is accessible via the MacArthur Highway, and from Manila via the NLEX (North Luzon Expressway), SCTEX (Subic-Clark-Tarlac Expressway), and TPLEX (Tarlac–Pangasinan–La Union Expressway).
+Moncada is a municipality in the northern part of Tarlac province, Philippines.
+It is located approximately 153 kilometres (95 mi) north of Manila and 29 kilometres (18 mi) north of Tarlac City, the provincial capital.
+The municipality borders San Manuel to the north, Camiling to the west, Paniqui to the south, and Anao to the east.
+Moncada is accessible via the MacArthur Highway and is connected to Manila through the North Luzon Expressway (NLEX), Subic–Clark–Tarlac Expressway (SCTEX), and Tarlac–Pangasinan–La Union Expressway (TPLEX).